-Bike travelers have traditionally used paper maps for:
+For a long time travelers have relied on paper maps for:

-- Plotting a route for the coming days on a bike tour
+- Route planning for the coming days on a bike tour

 - Working out where they are and check when to make turns.